adelevie/open-internet-order/README.md

 ## Further reading

-I also wrote up a quick guide to using grep to read a notice of propose rulemaking: https://gist.github.com/adelevie/cd3185b960a19ecd52eb
+I also wrote up a quick guide to using grep to read a notice of proposed rulemaking: https://gist.github.com/adelevie/cd3185b960a19ecd52eb